Knamer95/Moonart/README.md

 ```

-5) Execute the command `npm install -g @angular/cli@7.3.8` in the console.
-It's important to specify the version (after the @), or else it will install the latest stable version.
+5) Execute the command `npm install`.
+This should install everything from `package-lock.json`.

 ```
-D:\Programs\wamp64\www\moonart\moonart-angular> npm install -g @angular/cli@7.3.8
+D:\Programs\wamp64\www\moonart\moonart-angular> npm install
 ```

-_`npm install` should install everything from `package-lock.json`.
-However, some dependencies are not downloadable anymore, so it will cause some errors.
-I will try to update MoonArt so it uses non deprecated libraries in the future.
+_If some dependency fails, you can run `-g @angular/cli@7.3.8` in the console instead.
+It's important to specify the version (after the @), or else it will install the latest Angular version...
 If you have any error, and are unable to fix it, please contact me.
 (My email can be found below, in `#Contribute`)._

 6) Create two virtual hosts.
 In Windows, it should be located in somewhere like `C:\Windows\System32\drivers\etc`.
 Add the lines: